Modi, Takaichi initiate deeper cooperation in AI, economic security, energy, defence

 - India-Japan 2+2 dialogue (third round held in New Delhi, August 2024) affirmed Quad cooperation and deepened defence and intelligence-sharing.

-Connection to this news: The 16th Summit's defence, AI, and economic security agreements reinforce the India-Japan bilateral pillar of Quad, where technological and defence cooperation between the two democracies directly supports broader Indo-Pacific stability objectives.
+The 16th Summit's defence, AI, and economic security agreements reinforce the India-Japan bilateral pillar of Quad, where technological and defence cooperation between the two democracies directly supports broader Indo-Pacific stability objectives.

 Critical Minerals and Global Supply Chain De-Risking